Etcetera (TV program): 2011–2013; Grandiage and Jones era

-Jones, Jasmine and LeTroyes (2013–2015)
+2013–2015; Jones, Jasmine and LeTroyes

 Grandidge gave up her hosting duties shortly after the fourth season ended and on July 27, 2014, the 5th season of the show premiered with Jones remaining as host joined by newcomer Mari Jasmine.
 After a successful five-season run on Etcetera, Jones left to pursue other opportunities.
-For the sixth-season premiere which aired in 2015, Fil-Canadian-Spanish model and opera singer Melania le Troyes was introduced as the new host alongside Jasmine.
+For the sixth-season premiere which aired in 2015, Fil-Canadian-Spanish model and opera singer Melania le Troyes (née Solano) was introduced as the new host alongside Jasmine.